Racing Tips: Andrew Mount's Sunday Picks - Jan 15th | Sportslens.com

 Join SBK now and get a £40 risk free bet if the first bet loses via their new customer offer refund bonus when using depositing and using promo code SBS21.

-Andrew heads to Kelso and Southwell for his two recommended bets on Sunday January 16th.
+Andrew found 11-2 Lingfield scorer DONYA on Saturday and heads to Kelso and Southwell for his two recommended bets on Sunday January 16th.
 Follow his tips all year round on horse racing betting sites:

 KELSO 1.05